-Turn on Apple Music Lossless and Dolby Atmos for the best experience
+Hear the best music with Apple Music Lossless and Dolby Atmos

 Under Cellular Streaming, Wi-Fi Streaming, and Downloads, select the audio quality that you want.
 Lossless starts at up to 24-bit/48kHz, while High-Resolution Lossless goes up to 24-bit/192kHz.

 Remember that choosing a lossless quality for cellular streaming will use a significant amount of data over the default High Quality option, and Apple does not actually recommend it.
-You'll want to make sure that you have an unlimited data plan with your carrier on the best iPhone or iPad before choosing this option.
+You'll want to make sure that you have an unlimited data plan with your carrier on your best iPhone or iPad before choosing this option.
+It's also a good idea to make sure you have an excellent pair of headphones, preferably wired, to hear every last detail.

 It's also good to note that any content that you had downloaded previously will continue to play in the original downloaded resolution.
 So if you want to have a lossless quality download, you'll want to delete the original songs and re-download them in Lossless or High-Resolution Lossless format.